phucpnt/ng-timemachine/docs/app/README.md

 to track where the *Data* has been update, where the field of an object has been update/replace/remove.
 Should we use unit test to reduce the pain we have when developing and web application.
 I believe we can.

-I find out the front end team has been pushing very hard and constantly from the product owner.
+I find out the front end team has been pushing very hard and constantly from the product owners.
 We have pressure to deliver product as fast as possible.
 Develop the product then maintenance the unittest seems to be too hard for my teammate as we keep rushing to deliver product.